Day Trading Taxes

 Consequences of Not Paying

 Paying taxes may seem like a nightmare at the time, but failing to do so accurately can land you in very expensive hot water.
-The tax consequences for less forthcoming day traders can range from significant fines to even jail time.
+The tax consequences for less forthcoming day traders can range from significant fines to even time.

 The good news is, there are a number of ways to make paying taxes for day trading a walk in the park.
 Below several top tax tips have been collated: